ModiaSim/SignalTables.jl/docs/src/index.md

 ### Version 0.3.0

-- Slightly non-backwards compatiable to 0.2.0.
+- Slightly non-backwards compatible to 0.2.0.
 - Various new functions (e.g. storing a signal table in JSON format on file).
 - DataFrames.jl, Tables.jl are supported as signal tables.
 - Plotting/flattening: Support of Measurements.jl and MonteCarloMeasurements.jl